Logo

 Items

 This tab allows you to define your items.
-Create items, name them, give them a currency value for selling (if wanted) and assign the action they're supposed to trigger when used.
+Create items, name them,give them a description and currency value for selling (if wanted) and assign the action they're supposed to trigger when used.
+You can also decide whether to exclude them from sale, purchase or usage.

 Loot Tables